procore/documentation/bim_webviewer/bim_web_viewer.md

 #### Description

-Clears object color set by [setObjectColor](#set-object-color) with specific object ids
+Clears object colors set by [setObjectColor](#set-object-color) defined by sets of object ids.

 #### Parameters